National Research Programmes (NRPs)

 When and to whom can one propose topics for National Research Programmes (NRPs)?

 Interested parties, institutes and offices can periodically (approx. every 2-3 years) propose topics for NRPs to the State Secretariat for Education, Research and Innovation.
 Once the proposals have been collected and the necessary feasibility studies conducted, the Federal Council mandates the SNSF to run 2-4 NRPs on average.

-In what way does an NRP project differ from other SNSF projects?
+How is an NRP project different from other SNSF projects?

 NRP projects are practice-oriented.
 They focus on developing solutions for the issues defined in the calls for proposals.
 At the same time, cooperation and the exchange of knowledge with practitioners are of great importance.
 The programme projects are supervised by the Steering Committee and coordinated with each other.
 The focus is on data exchange, the implementation of methodological seminars, the exchange of results and cooperation in programme synthesis.
 Researchers are expected to participate in cross-programme activities.